xuzhidalao/Ruyi-Liu61.github.io/_pages/about.md

 My research revolves around stochastic control, (backward) stochastic differential equations, and their applications in practical markets (e.g. financial, commodities and the electricity).
 I have investigated optimal stopping/control problems and the financial derivatives pricing in the context of financial/hazard risks.
 Additionally, I have studied the existence, uniqueness, and regularity of certain classes of BSDEs and FBSDEs that arise in optimal control/stopping problems.

 **If you have any questions regarding my research or want to collaborate feel free to contact me anytime.
-I am looking for highly motivated students, feel free to drop me an email with your CV.**.
+I am looking for highly motivated students, feel free to drop me an email with your CV.**

 <div class="education">
 <h2>Profession</h2>

 <img class="eduimg" src="assets/img/Polyu.webp"/>
-<p class="edutext"><b> Hong Kong Polytechnic University </b><br> Resaerch Fellow, Stochastic Control/stopping problems, 2024-2025 </p>
+<p class="edutext"><b> Hong Kong Polytechnic University </b><br> Resaerch Fellow, Stochastic control/stopping problems, 2024-2025 </p>

 <img class="eduimg" src="assets/img/USYD.webp">
 <p class="edutext"><b> The University of Sydney </b><br> Postdoc Researcher, Vulnerable option pricing and related BSDEs ,2021-2024 </p>